 Dabur India is a household name in the natural foods and ayurvedic industry, and a company that is famous for its marketing efforts.
-Based on the background of around 135 years of experience and quality, Dabur India Limited is the largest Ayurvedic and natural health care company in the world with a product range of more than 250+ herbal & ayurvedic items.
+Based on the background of around 135 years of experience and quality, Dabur India Limited is the largest Ayurvedic and natural healthcare company in the world with a product range of more than 250+ herbal and Ayurvedic items.
 It is the 4th Largest FMCG Company in India, with headquarters in Ghaziabad and Mohit Malhotra as the CEO.

-Let us begin this case study by learning more about Airtel.
+Let us begin this case study by learning more about Dabur.

-In this case study, we will decode and understand in-depth about Dabur and it’s marketing strategies.
-We have included SWOT Analysis and BCG matrix analysis to further your understanding of the topic.
+In this case study, we will decode and understand the SWOT Analysis of Dabur and its marketing strategy.
+We have also included the BCG matrix analysis to further your understanding of the topic.
 This case study is curated with the help of our Virtual Interns who connect and work with us from across the country.
 At IIDE, we believe in teaching through action.
-Our students learn through live-projects and practically-oriented classes to become reliable professional from day 1.
+Our students learn through live projects and practically oriented classes to become reliable professionals from day 1.